scrapinghub/splash/docs/scripting-ref.rst

 Don't use :ref:`splash-evaljs` when the result is not needed - it is inefficient and could lead to problems; use :ref:`splash-runjs` instead.
-For example, the following innocent-looking code (using jQuery) may fail:
+For example, the following innocent-looking code (using jQuery) will do unnecessary work:

 .. code-block:: lua

     splash:evaljs("$(console.log('foo'));")

-A gotcha is that to allow chaining jQuery ``$`` function returns a huge object, :ref:`splash-evaljs` tries to serialize it and convert to Lua.
-It is a waste of resources, and it could trigger internal protection measures;
-:ref:`splash-runjs` doesn't have this problem.
+A gotcha is that to allow chaining jQuery ``$`` function returns a huge object, :ref:`splash-evaljs` tries to serialize it and convert to Lua, which is a waste of resources. :ref:`splash-runjs` doesn't have this problem.

 If the code you're evaluating needs arguments it is better to use :ref:`splash-jsfunc` instead of :ref:`splash-evaljs` and string formatting.